-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
-This rule will be enforced only 45 minutes late in the evening when vessel traffic is low.
-Vessel traffic can pass safely around the zone.
-Before the effective period, the Coast Guard will publish a local notice to mariners (LNM) and will issue broadcast notice to mariners (BNM) alerts via marine channel 16 VHF before the temporary safety zone is enforced.
+This rule will not have a significant economic impact on a substantial number of small entities for the following reasons: Vessel traffic can pass safely around the safety zone.

+Before the effective period, the Coast Guard will publish a local notice to mariners (LNM) and will issue broadcast notice to mariners (BNM) alerts via marine channel 16 VHF before the safety zone is enforced.